avleen/beautiful_code/README.md

 teams and communities across the internet, and your contributions are welcome here.

+Please help by contributing problems and how they can be solved in your language of choice.
+It can also be helpful to describe how basics like loops operate in your language, if that hasn't been described, before you dive into problems.
+This provides some grounding for people new to the language.

 Code is organised under language-specific directories.
 Each file should focus around a topic (loops, concurrency, sub-processes, etc).
 Add comments and explanations of what your code is doing!